alkismavridis/mathasm/README.md

 We have a target (the statement that we will transform) and an existing statement that we will use as base.
 Now assume that we found an **appearance** of the left statement of the base somewhere in the target.

-The **single replacement** operation replaces this oen appearance with the right side of the base.
+The **single replacement** operation replaces this appearance with the right side of the base.
 One could replace the right with the left, too.

 For example, if we have the base: